USCGC Mackinaw (WAGB-83): Construction

 In the fall of 1941, the United States briefly borrowed the Soviet icebreaker Krassin.
 Although attempts to lease the icebreaker from the USSR for a year fell through, she was studied by the Coast Guard and her design influenced that of the Coast Guard icebreakers, including Mackinaw, constructed at that time.
 Another influence was Lieutenant Commander Edward Thiele, USCG, who travelled to Europe on vacation just before the United States entered the war and informed himself of modern icebreaker designs, particularly that of the state-of-the-art Swedish Ymer.
 Finally, the icebreaking features of Great Lakes rail ferries which operated in heavy ice in the Straits of Mackinac were studied.
 The resulting preliminary design of the Mackinaw was by the Coast Guard Naval Engineering Division and the final design by naval architects Gibbs & Cox of New York.
 Gibbs & Cox set up a special icebreaker design section for the Mackinaw and the Wind class of icebreakers.

-The Mackinaw was laid down on March 20, 1943, at Toledo Shipbuilding Company in Toledo, Ohio.
+After her construction was authorized on December 17, 1941, the Mackinaw was laid down on March 20, 1943, at Toledo Shipbuilding Company in Toledo, Ohio.
 The Toledo Shipbuilding Company was unprepared to undertake a shipbuilding project this large and complex and when the ship remained incomplete more than two years after the company took on the project, the Toledo Shipbuilding Company went bankrupt due to penalties levied for the delayed construction.
 The American Ship Building Company took over and Mackinaw was side-launched on March 4, 1944, and commissioned on December 20, 1944 under the command of Commander Edwin J. Roland.
 Due to war efforts Toledo area male workers were at an all-time low.
 The shipyard opened their hiring to Toledo area women.
 Mackinaws eventual cost was $10 million, a substantial overrun of her projected cost of $8M and a very high cost for a ship of that era.

 Mackinaws design is based on the Wind class of icebreakers, but she is built specifically for use on the Great Lakes.
 She was built longer and wider than the ocean-going Wind-class vessels so that she would draw less water in the comparatively shallow water of the Great Lakes.
 The cooling system which circulates fresh water through her diesel engines draws directly from the water surrounding the ship.
 She is constructed of mild steel rather than the high-tensile steel of the Wind class.

 However, Mackinaws design shares many characteristics with that of the Wind-class icebreakers, such as a relatively short length in proportion to the great engine power developed, a cut-away forefoot, rounded bottom, and fore, aft and side heeling tanks.
 Diesel electric machinery was chosen for its controllability and resistance to damage.
 Although the original blueprints of the Mackinaw called for a length of 300 ft, in the event she was built with a length of 290 ft.